ferrocene/ferrocene/README.rst

 syntax, semantics, and behavior, serving as a foundation for verification, compliance, and standardization efforts.
 The FLS represented a major step toward describing Rust in a way that aligns with industry requirements, particularly in high-assurance domains.
-Ferrous Systems had been the sole steward of the FLS since July 2023.
+Until its transfer in April 2025, Ferrous Systems had been the sole steward of the FLS since July 2023.

 .. _Ferrous Systems: https://ferrous-systems.com
 .. _donating: https://rustfoundation.org/media/ferrous-systems-donates-ferrocene-language-specification-to-rust-project/